 - Make some “smashing” pumpkins.
-Host a pumpkin-carving party or contest, or just get creative with your family and carve pumpkins together.
+Host a pumpkin-carving party for your family and carve pumpkins together.
 Inspire each other with a family theme, or check our no-carve pumpkin ideas for goo-free gourd decor.

 - Bring decor to your door.
 Design a dynamic front door that celebrates the season.
 You can tack up yarn for a web and embed plastic spiders, wrap the door in gauze to make a mummy, take advantage of the door’s rectangular shape to create your very own Frankenstein’s monster, or wrap the door in orange paper and add black shapes to create a jolly jack-o’-lantern.

 - Craft awesome accessories.
-Go the extra mile and make some awesome add-ons for your costume.
+Go the extra mile and make some awesome add-ons for your family's costumes.
 Glitter up a stick to make a wand, glue jewels on a headband, cut out a cardboard walkie-talkie, or practice your face-painting skills.

 - Pump up your breakfast.
-Start the school day right with homemade pumpkin pancakes.
+Start the day right with homemade pumpkin pancakes.
 They’re super easy!

 - Make some mischief.
 The night before Halloween, play some pranks on family members (short-sheet their beds or hide a fake bug in a hairbrush).

 - Yuk it up with humor.
-Tuck a Halloween riddle into your kid’s lunchbox every day until Halloween’s over.
-Try this knee-slapper to start: What does a witch put in her hair?
-Scare spray!
+Tuck a Halloween riddle under your kid's breakfast plate every day until Halloween’s over.

 - Weave a tangled web.
 Create a creepy crawler maze with yarn or crepe paper in your hallway or playroom.
 Act like a spider and work your way through it.